ucgmsim/velocity_modelling/wiki/Installation.md

 ### Step 4: Download Data (If Not Included in Repository)

 Some data files may need to be downloaded separately due to their size.
-This script downloads the data and place the extracted data files in the correct location.
+This script downloads the data and places the extracted data files in the correct location.

 ```bash
 python tools/download_data.py